Exploration vs. Fixation: Scaffolding Divergent and Convergent Thinking for Human-AI Co-Creation with Generative Models: Introduction

 \section{Introduction}

 Generative AI has fundamentally democratized content creation, enabling novices to produce artifacts such as code, images, and videos that previously required professional expertise and complex tools~\cite{epstein2023art,huh2025videodiff,tilekbay2024expressedit,DBLP:conf/chi/TaoLPWPD25,gadde2025democratizing,DBLP:conf/cvpr/RombachBLEO22,DBLP:conf/iclr/NijkampPHTWZSX23}.
-However, most existing interfaces are optimized for productivity rather than open-ended creativity tasks.
-Prior studies have found that, when humans collaborate with generative AI for design work, they typically follow a ``slot machine'' workflow, where users iteratively tweak prompts to converge to a single result~\cite{DBLP:conf/chi/Wadinambiarachchi24}.
-This workflow can lead to premature convergence and design fixation, where users settle on the first ``good enough'' result rather than exploring the broader space of ideas~\cite{DBLP:conf/chi/Wadinambiarachchi24,DBLP:conf/chi/SuhCMLX24}.
-Furthermore, when refining these ``good enough'' results, design fixation often persists, as users typically obtain a single refined result instead of branching into and exploring alternative variations that may lead to better outcomes.
-This refinement process is further exacerbated by the ``gulf of envisioning,'' where users struggle to translate their high-level intentions into the precise prompts required by generative AI models, constraining the refinement process to local, trial-and-error adjustments~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24}.
+However, the widely used chatbot-based interfaces (e.g., ChatGPT) often prioritize execution, generating fully rendered artifacts immediately.
+Prior studies have found that these interfaces can lead to premature convergence and design fixation, where users are anchored to initial outputs without exploring the broader space of possibilities~\cite{DBLP:conf/chi/Wadinambiarachchi24,DBLP:conf/chi/SuhCMLX24}.
+Furthermore, when refining these initial results, design fixation often persists, as users typically settle on a single refined result instead of branching into and exploring alternative variations that may lead to better outcomes.
+This refinement process is further exacerbated by the ``gulf of envisioning,'' where users struggle to translate their intentions into prompts that accurately instruct generative models, leading to arbitrary model behaviors and frustrating trial-and-error~\cite{DBLP:conf/chi/Zamfirescu-Pereira23,DBLP:conf/chi/SubramonyamPPAS24}.

-Recent works have attempted to mitigate design fixation and premature convergence by developing creativity-support tools to explicitly embed structured exploration into the human-AI co-creation process~\cite{DBLP:conf/chi/SuhCMLX24,DBLP:conf/chi/WangLC0C25,han2025poet,DBLP:conf/chi/TaoLPWPD25}.
-These systems either generate multiple outputs or surface dimensions of the design space to avoid design fixation.
-However, they still fall short in fully supporting the multi-stage non-linear nature of creative processes and in helping users develop transferable prompting and steering strategies.